miikanissi/miikanissi.com/content/posts/bachelors-thesis.md

   dynamic survey creation."
 ---

-For the past year I have been working for a company that specializes in open source business management software, especially
+For the past year, I have been working for a company that specializes in open source business management software, especially
 [Odoo - Open Source ERP and CRM](https://www.odoo.com/).
 In spring 2021 I was tasked to research Odoo's (version 14) abilities as an Event Management System for a customer and